Emily Oster, PhD

 This question highlights the concept of trade-offs better than almost anything I can imagine.
 In our quest to optimize (in many parenting domains), we are faced with the reality that sometimes it is literally impossible to do two things that are both “optimal.”

-I cannot both spend an hour cooking a nutritious meal full of vegetables that my child will eat and spend the hour playing with them in an engaged manner with our Montessori-approved wooden toys.
+I cannot both spend an hour cooking a nutritious meal full of vegetables that my child will eat and spend that same hour playing with them in an engaged manner with our Montessori-approved wooden toys.
 My child cannot both sleep 10 hours a night and also do all of the extracurricular activities that are apparently optimal for their development.

 And you cannot both wait longer between children and also have your child sooner.
 Literally impossible!

 On the other hand, it is definitely true that waiting longer both makes it harder to get pregnant and increases the risk of chromosomal issues.
-However: it is worth noting that these changes are also small.
+However, it is worth noting that these changes are also small.
 There is no age cliff here, despite what some people think.
 So waiting a bit longer doesn’t alter risks very much.

 In the end, as I’ve probably said before, the main consideration in when to have another child should be when it works for your family.
 You can find your own optimal.